sendyhalim/blog/content/posts/software-engineering/unit-testing/2023-10-07-the-point-of-unit-tests.md

 }
 ```

-In unit testing, we'll mock (fake) `fetchDeliveryFeeFromDb` so it returns  predefined data because we just want to test the calculation logic and trust
+In unit testing, we'll mock (fake) `fetchDeliveryFeeFromDb` so it returns predefined data because we want to test the calculation logic and trust
 the DB that it will always be reliable, this way your unit tests only focus on the invoice amount calculation logic `order amount + delivery fee`.
 Focusing on the logic helps us to simplify unit testing because your unit tests do not depend on the database.